dongyingname/github-avatar-downloader/README.md

 ## try.js is a test file to run test of some codes using the module in try folder
 ## Please refer to download_avatars.js
+## Please refer to Line 19 - 20 to change your secrets.js accordingly

 # GitHub Avatar Downloader